checkly/docs.checklyhq.com/site/content/docs/monitoring/whitelisting.md

 - API checks: `Checkly/1.0 (https://www.checklyhq.com)`.
 - Browser checks: `Checkly, https://www.checklyhq.com`.

-Changing the user agent of a check will not change the browser or browser version, it will simply set a new string for user-agent.
+Changing the user agent of a check will not change the browser or browser version, it will simply set a new string for user agent.